The Northeast Eagles, a Peewee C team from Torbay, N.L., have won been crowned Chevrolet Good Deeds Cup champions for the 2019-20 season.

 The Eagles edged out the other two finalists, the South Winnipeg Kings and Regina Rebels, for the honour.

-The Chevrolet Good Deeds Cup seeks to inspire young Canadians to do good by transforming the positive values learned through hockey into Good Deeds within their communities.
-Along with Hockey Canada, Chevrolet’s goal is to develop hockey players on and off the ice.
+The Chevrolet Good Deeds Cup wants to inspire young Canadians to do good by transforming the positive values learned through hockey into Good Deeds within their communities.
+Along with our partners at Chevrolet Canada, the goal is to develop hockey players on and off the ice.